 Chesapeake’s newest addition, The Garage Brewery, offers a seven-barrel microbrewery experience.
 At the center of the business is Ulyana Gomez, a local entrepreneur, investor and lover of craft beer.
 She dreamed of opening a brewery and finally made her dream come true when she opened The Garage Brewery back in 2019.
 The dog-friendly brewery offers roomy indoor seating, an outdoor patio and plenty of nibbles to choose from.

 Food lovers, rejoice!
 We’ve got fresh, locally prepared foods and artisanal creations.
 From fresh ice cream and coffee to baked goods and beer.
-Experience fine dining at The Butcher's Son or Passion The Restaurant.
+Experience fine dining at The Butcher's Son or Amber Lantern.
 You will enjoy waterfront dining at Big Woody’s Bar & Grill and Lockside Bar & Grill.
 Or bask in the delectable, local flavors of Mount Pleasant Farms, Greenbrier Farms, Hickory Ridge Farm, and Bergey’s Breadbasket—each of which has tons of fall fun options for the kids, including corn mazes and pumpkin picking.

 For classic local flavors, satisfy your sweet tooth at H.E.
 Williams Candy Company or flashback to the 50s with affordable shakes, burgers, and eclectic memorabilia at Irwin’s Fountain.
 If you prefer delicious seafood freshly caught in season, stop by the family-friendly Wicker’s Crab Pot, or take your taste buds on a trip to Jamaica at Cutlass Grille.

 Check out the Chesapeake restaurant page to find the perfect flavor.
 If you’re hungry for something familiar, we have plenty of popular restaurant chains to choose from.